zyyedi/CSC-631-HW3/README.md

 ## Version Control
 Created on Unity version 2019.3.1f1

+## Special Change after merge
+- Jump function by pressing the "k" key needs to be done at first.
+Because the cube jumps based on its own coordinate, not the scene coordinate.
+If

 ## Controls
 - Up, Down, Left, Right or WASD - to move the player